Alisson-Ribeiro/Git/README.md

 * git tag ---> lists the existent tags

 * git tag -A 'tag' -m "message" ---> creates a tag with a message, 'tag' generally is like a release format 'V0.1.0'

+## Stash
+### store your code for later use (it's not a commit).
+Archives (or stashes) changes you made to the working copy, so you can work anywhere else, and then return to the stashed point.
+Hint: never commit a not working patch!
+Stash it instead!

+* git stash ---> stashes changes for later use
+Obs: Stashes are local to your repository, stashes are not sent to remote when pushing (git push)

+* git stash pop ---> brings out of the stash and apllies to the working copy, removing from stash

+* git stash apply ---> brings out of the stash and apllies to the working copy, keeping the copy in stash... it's useful if you may apply the same stash to more branches